stealthstudios/stealth-sdk/README.md

 ## Usage

-This application consists of a backend that provides the underlying logic for tracking conversations and sending requests to the OpenAI API.
+This application consists of a backend that provides the underlying logic for tracking conversations and sending requests to the API of several providers.
 It is built using Node.js and Fastify, using PostgreSQL as a database.

 Developers can then use the SDKs to interact with this backend, and build their own chatbot applications on top of it.
 The current SDKs are: